anicholakos/complete_fxos_tutorial/source/episode02.rst

 beyond that.

-What we shall write is a mobile application that will give us details on the different Pincodes in India.
-Pincodes are similar to Zipcodes if you want an analogy.
-You enter a valid Pincode in the application and it will give you the details of that Pincode i.e. its State name, District Name, etc.
+What we shall write is a mobile application that will give us details on the different ZIP codes in the United States.
+You enter a valid ZIP code in the application and it will give you the details of that ZIP code i.e. its state name, city name, longitude and latitude.

 The mobile application makes use of an external Web service called `Zip Code Galore! <http://api.zippopotam.us>`__.
 This will also help demonstrate making